-Page High School is located in Page, Arizona, a city born just under 50 years ago with the creation of the Glen Canyon Dam and Lake Powell.
+Page High School is located in Page, Arizona, a city born just over 50 years ago with the creation of the Glen Canyon Dam and Lake Powell.
 We serve over 1000 students in grades 9-12.
 Our school offers a diverse selection of educational and extra-curricular opportunities for our students.
 We're proud of our dedicated staff and the success of our students.

 The Mission of Page High School is to empower students through a rigorous and relevant education to meet future challenges.